 We have an established process for each procurement route which allows access to the products and services you require.
 There are two procurement options – Direct Award or Further Competition.

 Key areas for consideration when purchasing equipment

-NHS Supply Chain has an established process and supporting documentation, with clear lead times and timescales for both equipment and accessories.
-Equipment can be shared between different departments, then disposed of / more easily replaced when the time comes.
+NHS Supply Chain has an established process and supporting documentation, with clear lead times and timescales for both equipment and accessories, but please consider site plan and any supporting drawing and plans which will help with equipment fitting.

 Consider the compatibility of capital equipment with other medical devices or equipment – and connectivity to IT systems such as PACS / image transfer.
 What are your training requirements?
 Infection control and the prescribed cleaning regime / fluids can be provided if relevant.

 Has your budget been established, are there alternative funding options available?
-What savings opportunities might be available, such as aggregated demand?
 Take into account associated consumables or other ongoing costs, such as warranty or maintenance.
 Practicalities like delivery and installation costs can also be important.
 Future-proof your purchase where possible, consider the impact on patient service delivery.